pytest-dev/pytest-xprocess/README.rst

 - stdout is redirected to a logfile, which is returned pointing to the line right after the match

-else, if the server is already running simply the logfile is returned.
+If the server is already running, simply the logfile is returned.

 To customize the startup behavior, override other methods of the ProcessStarter.
 For example, to extend the number of lines searched